joedono/AB-Site-Redesign/activities/cosplay/masquerade.md

 Anime Boston, unlike many other conventions across the United States, has merged our Hall Cosplay and Masquerade contests into one contest called simply the Masquerade.
 You can still get judged on your craftsmanship alone, just as you would at a Hall Cosplay Contest; the difference is that you will be competing against participants who choose to get judged on performance in addition to craftsmanship.

 Indicate when you sign up whether you wish to be judged on craftsmanship, performance, or both.
 If you choose only craftsmanship, you will not be expected to have a skit planned, though you are still welcome to participate in the catwalk.

-<a href="/AB-Site-Redesign/participation/cosplay/masquerade.html" class="btn btn-primary float-right">Apply to be in the Masquerade</a>